UmarNurov/TipAppCalculator/README.md

 # Tip Calculator
-This is more enhanced Tip Calculator with new features

-# Author: Meerbek Akimzhanov

 This my Tip Calculator project in made by java and javaFX

 This project was made under Object - Oriented Course; Topic Java Fx;